 Hans Roth was a private and corporal in the anti-tank battalion of the 299th Division and served with them from the start of Operation Barbarossa in June 1941 to his death in June 1944.
 During his service, he fought with Sixth Army that was part of Army Group South and took part in operations to take Kiev and the drive to capture Stalingrad.
-The journals cover his time from June 1941 to mid-1943 and were probably given to his wife on leave in 1943.
-It is likely he kept another journal for 1943-44 but this was lost on Roth’s death..
+The journals cover his time from June 1941 to mid-1943 and were probably given to his wife on his final leave.
+It is likely he kept another journal for 1943-44 but this was lost on Roth’s death.

 After the war, Roth’s daughter Erika emigrated to the USA.
 She took with her the journals and passed them on to her children, Christine Alexander and Mason Kunze, who published them in English in 2010.
 Erika has not read the diaries as doing so means ‘meeting the father she never had met and reviving all the grief and pain of his absence.’
 The journals are a truly amazing document for three reasons.
 Firstly, they were contemporaneous detailed diaries written on active service.
 Most veteran testimony from the German forces during the Second World War are memoirs, often shaped to give a certain portrayal of the Wehrmacht and self-censored to meet the cultural and political climate in post-war West Germany.
 Secondly, the diaries were unedited and presented as written.
 Finally, they are detailed and graphic, giving an insight into the life, experience and world view of a German soldier.
 Very few diaries and accounts like Roth have survived.
 To date, this is the best account of the Eastern Front that I have read.

 Christine Alexander & Mason Kunze, Eastern Inferno, The Journals of a German Panzerjager on the Eastern Front, 1941-1943 [Hans Roth] (Oxford: Casement, 2010), p.133.

 Ibid., p.86.